Sophomore Netminder Logs First Shutout Of Season While Brooksby And Robison Register First Career Points

 Aggies add players from three different states.

 During her tenure, the Aggies have earned eight Player of the Year honors.
-Forward Shantel Flanary earned WAC Offensive Player of the Year accolades in 2009 and 2011, while defender Natalie Norris was named WAC Defensive Player of the Year in 2010, 2011 and 2012.
+Forward Shantel Flanary earned Western Athletic Conference Offensive Player of the Year accolades in 2009 and 2011, while defender Natalie Norris was named WAC Defensive Player of the Year in 2010, 2011 and 2012.
 Lindsey Smart in 2006, Flanary in 2009 and Taryn Rose in 2011 were all named WAC Freshman of the Year, while Cairns earned WAC Coach of the Year honors in both 2008 and 2011.
-Under Cairns, Utah State earned 22 all-Big West honors and garnered 37 all-WAC awards.
+Under Cairns, Utah State earned 22 all-Big West honors, garnered 37 all-WAC awards and won three all-Mountain West accolades.
 In the classroom, USU has been strong as well with 55 Big West academic honors and 123 WAC academic awards.
+There were 17 players that earned academic all-MW honors, while 14 were named MW Scholar-Athlete.

-The Aggies received the NSCAA Team Academic Award for the 10th-straight season in 2012, and Norris earned NSCAA Scholar All-American honors.
-Cairns also had 17 players earn academic all-WAC honors in 2012 after 11 were honored in 2011.
+The Aggies also received the NSCAA Team Academic Award for the 11th-straight season in 2013 and had 17 players earn academic all-MW honors in 2013 after 17 were named academic all-WAC in 2012.

-Norris had a stellar season on and off the field last season.
+Natalie Norris had a stellar season on and off the field in 2013.
 She became USU soccer's first CoSIDA Academic first-team All-America.
-The Sandy, Utah native rounded out her highly decorated Utah State career with the honor.
 Norris had a double major in nutrition, dietetics & food science and exercise science with a 3.95 grade point average.
 Norris also earned NSCAA Scholar first-team All-American honors.
-She was also a Lowe's Senior CLASS second-team All-American, as well earning CoSIDA Academic all-District honors.
+She was also a Lowe's Senior CLASS second-team All-American, as well as earning CoSIDA Academic all-District honors.

 The 2011 season was a historic year for Utah State as the Cairns-led squad won its first WAC Tournament title and reached its first NCAA Tournament.
 USU also won its third WAC regular-season title in four seasons.
 The Aggies ended the year with a school record 15-5-2 mark and a 5-1-1 record in league action.
 USU swept the WAC awards with Flanary earning Offensive Player of the Year honors and Norris being named Defensive Player of the Year, both winning the honor for the second time at the time.
 Rose was named Freshman of the Year, while Cairns captured her second Coach of the Year honor.
 After winning the WAC Tournament, 1-0, against Fresno State, senior Molli Merrill was named WAC Tournament MVP.